tylernguyen/x1c6-hackintosh/docs/5_README-other.md

 > ## Dual Booting:

-- I recommend that you dual boot using another drive in the WAN slot.
+- I recommend that you dual boot using another drive in the WAN slot (I have the WDC PC SN520 NVMe 2242).
-- I've found that dual booting with OpenCore can be quite troulesome.
+- I've found that dual booting with OpenCore can be quite troublesome.
 Instead, what I recommend is to use rEFInd Boot Manager should you need to dual boot Windows or Linux.

 > ## Modifier Key Patching: